stefanvezenkoski/MetaFINKI/README.md

 <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&color=00FF00&vCenter=true&width=500&height=70&duration=5000&lines=Welcome+to+MetaFINKI!🚀;" />
 </div>

-This project is part of the Digitalization course and aims to create a 3D model of the FINKI building using Blender.
+This project is part of the Digitization course and aims to create a 3D model of the FINKI building using Blender.

 ## Motivation
 The motivation behind this project comes from the fact that FINKI does not have an official building representation, and I want to create a digital version for educational and virtual exploration purposes.